 - The CMPT may be taken up to 4 times.
 The highest score received will be used for placement.

 - After taking the test for the first time, students will have access to ALEKS learning modules.
 These modules are designed to refresh students mathematical skills.
 ALEKS placement is an adaptive test.
 Once students complete their first assessment, ALEKS will suggest where to start in the learning modules.
-Students have up to 6 months from their first placement test to start the 6-week trial of learning modules.
+Students have free access to the learning modules for 6 months.

 - Students have 24 hours to complete the placement test once they have started it.
 After completing the test and receiving their score, a student must wait at least 72 hours before they can attempt to take the test again to better their score.